-The study area includes the City of Goldendale, Washington and the rural areas of Klickitat County, Washington, and Sherman County, Oregon.
+The study area includes the City of Goldendale, Washington, and the rural areas of Klickitat County, Washington, and Sherman County, Oregon.

 Per the 2020 U.S. Census results, Klickitat County has a population of 22,735 people and Sherman County has a population of 1,870.
 Between 2010 and 2020, the total population of Klickitat County increased by 11.9%, and the population of Sherman County increased by 5.9%.
-The total population within the two-county study area increased by 11.4% between 2010 and 2020 (table 3.3.9-1).
+The total population within the two-county study area increased by 11.4% between 2010 and 2020 (table 3.3.9-1 in Appendix B).

 The largest racial group in the study area is white, representing approximately 92.9% of the study area's population.
 The American Indian and Alaska Native population is approximately 2.6% of the study area's population.
-Notably, many of the American Indian and indigenous Native American population in Goldendale are from the Confederated Tribes and Bands of the Yakama Nation, a federally recognized Tribe.
+Notably, many of the American Indian and Indigenous Native American population in Goldendale are from the Yakama Nation, a federally recognized Tribe.
 The Yakama Indian Reservation is located north of Klickitat County and east of the Cascade Mountains.

-Between 2016 and 2020, the average household size was 2.35 persons per owneroccupied household in Klickitat County and 2.30 in Sherman County.
+Between 2016 and 2020, the average household size was 2.35 persons per owner-occupied household in Klickitat County and 2.30 persons per owner-occupied household in Sherman County.
 There was a total of 11,531 housing units located in Klickitat and Sherman Counties.
-The rental vacancy rate for Klickitat County, Washington was 13%, and the rental vacancy rate for Sherman County, Oregon, was 20% (see table 3.3.9-1 and table 3.3.9-3).
+The rental vacancy rate for Klickitat County, Washington, was 13%, and the rental vacancy rate for Sherman County, Oregon, was 20% (see table 3.3.9-1 and table 3.3.9-3 in Appendix B).